Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs: Introduction

 \section{Introduction}

-CNNs excel at identifying spatial patterns which has found a large variety of applications including object classification in images, facial recognition, NLP tasks and structured signal analysis.
-CNNs are composed of convolutional layers, activation layers which perform a non-linear function on the neurons, pooling layers responsible for down-sampling and fully connected layers which flattens 2D feature maps into a 1D vector and connects every input of the layer to every output of the layer.
+CNNs excel at identifying spatial patterns, which has found a wide variety of applications, including object classification in images, facial recognition, NLP tasks, and structured signal analysis.
+CNNs are composed of convolution layers, activation layers that perform a non-linear function on the neurons, pooling layers responsible for down-sampling, and fully connected layers that flatten 2D feature maps into a 1D vector and connects every input of the layer to every output of the layer.
 The values of the filter matrices for the convolution layers and the weights of the FC layer are the parameters which are set and stored during training.
-Convolutional layers account for the vast majority of arithmetic MAC (multiply and accumulate) operations sometimes accounting for over 99\% of FLOPs (floating point operations) such as in ResNet-50 while representing negligible fraction of the model’s parameters [12] while Fully Connected layers dominate the model’s memory footprint due to the dense interconnections[13], however, modern architectures like ResNet and GoogLeNet mitigate heavy FC layers, shifting the parameter distribution more toward convolution and global pooling[14].
+Convolutional layers account for the vast majority of arithmetic MAC (multiply and accumulate) operations sometimes accounting for over 99\% of FLOPs (floating point operations) such as in ResNet-50 while representing a negligible fraction of the model’s parameters [1] while Fully Connected layers dominate the model’s memory footprint due to dense interconnections [2], however, modern architectures such as ResNet and GoogLeNet mitigate the heavy FC layers, shifting the parameter distribution more toward convolution and global pool [3].

-Modern CNNs are increasingly becoming bulkier and have billions of MAC operations making it power intensive and unsuitable for edge devices, while also containing redundancy in the form of Sparsity where there are large fractions of zero or close to zero values in input matrices and weights whose activation have negligible contribution to the output.
+Modern CNNs are increasingly becoming bulkier and have billions of MAC operations making them power intensive and unsuitable for edge devices, while also containing redundancy in the form of sparsity where there are large fractions of zero or close to zero values in input matrices and weights whose activation result in negligible contribution to the output.
 In CNN workloads, input sparsity varies widely by application.
-Natural images (e.g., ImageNet, CIFAR) are largely dense, with less than 5\% exact zeros, though 20–50\% of pixels may be near-zero in smooth background regions.
+Natural images (e.g. ImageNet, CIFAR) are largely dense, with less than 5\% exact zeros, though 20–50\% of pixels may be near-zero in smooth background regions.
 Handwritten or binary-like inputs (e.g., MNIST, document images) exhibit 60–90\% zero or near-zero pixels.
 In circuit and EDA applications—such as netlist adjacency matrices, routing congestion maps, and placement grids—input tensors are often 80–99\% sparse, reflecting localized connectivity and activity.
 Event-based vision, remote sensing, and scientific grids typically show 70–95\% sparsity, often spatially clustered.